Unicode

 Composite and Precomposed Characters

 Unicode contains a vast number of characters, many of which have different Unicode numbers, but are in fact the same character.
-A simple example is the letter e-acute: this can be represented by é, which in UTF-8 encoding is the two hex bytes
+A simple example is the letter e-acute: this can be represented by Ă©, which in UTF-8 encoding is the two hex bytes

-.
+c3 a9, or by Ă©, which is the three hex bytes65 cc 81.
 In some fonts there may be small differences, but in most cases we see identical characters and expect our computers to treat them the same.

 Apfelstrudel, Downloads – The Eclectic Light Company